 What is a Class Action Lawsuit?

 A class action lawsuit is a legal action filed against a defendant by a group of individuals.
-This article will explain how class action suits typically work.
+It is designed for situations in which many individuals have suffered similar injuries as a result of actions committed by the defendant.

 When They Are Used

-Class action lawsuits are designed for situations in which many individuals have suffered similar injuries as a result of actions committed by the defendant.
-Such suits are appropriate when the damages claimed by each plaintiff are too small for individual claims to be worthwhile.
+Class action lawsuits are appropriate when the damages claimed by each plaintiff are too small for individual claims to be worthwhile.
 By filing a suit as a group, the plaintiffs have the resources to hire an attorney and obtain restitution.

 Class action lawsuits are often filed against government entities, financial institutions, manufacturers, retailers, and employers.
 Many suits are based on allegations of defective products, false advertising, discrimination, or unlawful employment practices.
 Some suits have alleged that the defendant violated the Telephone Consumer Protection Act.